-We also found that children with developmental delays (e.g., Down syndrome) were much more likely to use a total communication approach than DHH children without developmental delays (i.e., total communication used by 58.82% of DHH children with developmental delay vs. 9.88% of those without).
-That is, communication modality was not distributed randomly throughout our sample, with use of total communication linked to children already at greater risk for verbal delays.
-Such a pattern is in line with clinical use of manual communication approaches for young children with disabilities (e.g., Branson & Demchak, 2009).
-This result tempers the interpretation of correlational studies finding links between total communication and language delays (e.g., Geers et al., 2017).
+We also found that children with developmental delays (e.g., Down syndrome) were much more likely to use a total communication approach than DHH children without developmental delays (i.e., total communication used by 62.50% of DHH children with developmental delay vs. 9.88% of those without).
+That is, use of total communication was more likely for children already at greater risk for verbal delays.
+Quantifying this confound is an important contribution of this work, as it calls for tempering the interpretation of correlational studies finding links between total communication and language delays (e.g., Geers et al., 2017).

-Our audiological variables too were not randomly distributed relative to each other.
-To highlight one such result, amplification devices were more common for children with less hearing (i.e., children with bilateral hearing loss and children with moderate to profound hearing loss).
-This may be due to the assumption that a hearing aid or cochlear implant will not benefit children with minimal hearing loss, although several studies have found benefits for amplification for mild or unilateral hearing loss (Briggs, Davidson, & Lieu, 2011; Hassepass et al., 2013; Walker et al., 2015).

-The relationships we found among variables were more confirmatory than surprising, particular those reflecting known causal links (e.g., increased health issues in children born premature).
+The relationships we found among variables were more confirmatory than surprising, particularly those reflecting known causal links (e.g., increased health issues in children born premature).
 Nevertheless, they should caution us to think critically about how we construct samples for controlled lab experiments.
-During study design: how likely is it to collect a desired sample of (e.g.) 32 typically-developing pediatric cochlear implant users with bilateral, severe-to-profound hearing loss, given that such a subsample may only represent roughly 14% of the DHH population, as it does here?
-During interpretation of the results: how might the findings generalize to the rest of the DHH population given the constraints of the study at hand?
-Such considerations are important for properly representing, understanding, and supporting DHH children and their families.
+If a researcher desires to collect a sample of (e.g.) typically-developing pediatric cochlear implant users with bilateral, severe-to-profound hearing loss, how representative would the results be, given that such a subsample may only represent roughly 14% of the DHH population, as it does here?
+Such considerations are important for properly representing and supporting DHH children and their families.
 This becomes doubly important in the context of interpreting language outcomes like vocabulary.

 Predicting vocabulary outcomes

-In our sample, 88.89% of DHH children fell below the 50th percentile for spoken vocabulary.
-Moreover, of the 11.11% who were at or above the 50th percentile, 55.56% were 8-to-9-month olds who were not yet producing any words (as expected at this age).
-Finding that nearly 90% of DHH children are below the 50th percentile for vocabulary development indicates that this group is not yet well-equipped to acquire spoken language.
+In our sample, 88.89% of DHH children fell below the 50th percentile for vocabulary, indicating that a large majority of this sample is behind a normative sample of their hearing peers in word learning.
 This disadvantage can have lasting consequences in the lives of DHH children (Karchmer & Mitchell, 2003; Qi & Mitchell, 2012), highlighting the importance of understanding what factors contribute to it.